grafana/explore-traces/docs/sources/investigate/index.md

 * Duration metrics provides **Root cause latency**

 For **Rate**, the **Service structure** tab shows you how your applications "talk" to each other to fulfill requests.
-Using this tab helps you analyze the service structure of the traces that match the current filters.
+Use this tab to analyze the service structure of the traces that match the current filters.

 ![Service structure tab](/media/docs/explore-traces/explore-traces-rate-service-structure-v0.9.png)

 For **Errors**, the **Root cause errors** tab shows structure of errors beneath your selected filters.
-You can use this tab to immediately see the chain of errors that are causing issues higher up in traces.
+Use this tab to immediately see the chain of errors that are causing issues higher up in traces.

 ![Link to span data from Root cause errors](/media/docs/explore-traces/explore-traces-errors-root-cause-v0.9.png)